dmitrysmagin/fba-sdl/readme.txt

 FB Alpha SDL comes in two versions.

- - Legacy based on FBA 0.2.96.71 is intended for both Dingux/OpenDingux and can be run on Dingoo a320, Dingoo a380 and Ritmix rzx50.
-Screen size is detected automatically.
+ - FBA 0.2.96.71 for Legacy Dingux and OpenDingux (Dingoo a320, Dingoo a380 and
+   Ritmix rzx50) Screen size is detected automatically.
+   Romset version is MAME 0.114u1
- - Current version based on FBA 0.2.97.24 is intended for GCW-Zero.
+ - FBA 0.2.97.29 for GCW-Zero.
+   Romset version is MAME 0.149

 How to use FB Alpha
 -------------------

-FBA SDL is better be used in conjuction with fba-capex but it's not obligatory.
-If you are using fba-capex make sure these files are present in the same directory:

- ./roms       - put your roms here fbacapex.dge - frontend executable fbasdl.dge
- rominfo.fba
- zipname.fba
+FBA SDL is now merged with the frontend based on Capex in one application.
+Just run it, press START and choose Rom Show mode: all, available or non-available.
+If needed, supplementary rom paths could be set.

-If you are using FBA SDL as standalone application then invoke it with rom zip with full path as a parameter:
+FBA SDL could be used as a standalone application when invoked with rom zip with full path as a parameter:

 ./fbasdl.dge ./roms/dino.zip